Galaxy X: Samsung’s Foldable Phone Might Finally Have A Final Release Date

 — Android Authority (@AndroidAuth) July 15, 2018

 Lee’s focus on Samsung’s smartphone business could very well be caused by the company’s relatively failed gambit on the Galaxy S9.
 Being the company’s first flagship for 2018, the Galaxy S9 entered the market with high expectations from the company, but the device has not turned out to be as big of a hit as Samsung initially wanted.
-The relatively underwhelming sales of the Galaxy S9, for one, is set to be reflected in the South Korean tech giant’s second-quarter earnings report, according to a BGR report.
+The relatively underwhelming sales of the Galaxy S9, for one, is set to be reflected in the South Korean tech giant’s second-quarter earnings, according to a BGR report.

 Since Lee left prison, his involvement in the company’s smartphone division is reportedly being felt by Samsung already.
 In a recent visit to China, Lee reportedly met with several of Samsung’s biggest competitors, which caused him to provide input into the Galaxy Note 9’s design.
 Lee’s suggestion reportedly caused Samsung’s mobile division to shave off 0.5 mm off the thickness of the upcoming flagship phablet.
 With Lee now involved, rumors pointing to the Galaxy X being released in 2019 are now more plausible than ever.